 Finally after years of lusting after a lighter bag, and a Western Mountaineering one at that, I got weak after a Big Bend trip and bought the Ultralite (#4) in Austin at Whole Earth Provision, worth every penny!
 Impeccably made and warmer than advertised (I have had it down to 6 degrees and many nights in the teens).
 The Ultralite is a narrow bag but I am used to that from using the Arete for years.

 The latest bag in the quiver is a 35 degree Western Mountaineering Highlite (17.9 oz.) for the desert trips and the odd summer trips in the East.
-I have only used it on a few trips with temps as low as the 20’s but mostly in the 30’s and it was perfect.
+I have used on trips with temps as low as the upper 20’s but mostly in the 30’s and 40’s and it was perfect.
 I did sleep in it out in the open, no bivy, down to 20 degrees with a down vest and all my clothes on and did just fine but had to work at staying warm some.